steve-sienk/flash-cat/README.md

 # flash-cat
-A flashlight that can copy the color of something and shine it back.
+A flashlight that can copycat a color.

+Programmed with an Arduino.

+Parts:
+- ItsyBitsy
+- Flora Color Sensor
+- And old flashlight
+- A battery

+Pictures and things coming soon.